-Definition - What does Ovarian Stroma mean?
+What Does Ovarian Stroma Mean?

-The stromal cells play a role in follicle development and those around the follicle bind with luteinizing hormone (from the pituitary) and produce androgens (male hormones).
+The stromal cells play a role in follicle development where cells around the follicle bind with luteinizing hormone (LH) from the pituitary and produce androgens (male hormones).
 These androgens are converted into estrogen, which enters the bloodstream.

-FertilitySmarts explains Ovarian Stroma
+FertilitySmarts Explains Ovarian Stroma